"Rate Lock" and other Ways to Get a Lower Interest Rate

-In addition to choosing a shorter lock period, there are other ways you are able to score the best rate.
-The larger the down payment, the lower the interest rate will be, as you will have more equity from the start.
-You can pay points to lower your rate over the term of the loan, meaning you pay more up front.
-One strategy that makes financial sense for many people is to pay points to reduce the interest rate over the life of the loan.
-You are paying more up front, but you'll come out ahead, especially if you keep the loan for a long time.
+There are more ways to get a low rate, besides going with a shorter rate lock period.
+The larger down payment you can pay, the smaller the rate will be, as you will be entering the loan with more equity.
+You can pay points to reduce your rate for the life of the loan, meaning you pay more up front.
+One strategy that makes financial sense for many people is to pay points to reduce the rate over the life of the loan.
+You'll pay more up front, but you will save money, especially if you keep the loan for a long time.

 Mortgage Questions?